annagrotius/Irony_Detection_Classifier/README.md

 This module includes 13 functions, all of which are used within each of the subsets (train, validation & test).
 These are used to both preprocess the raw text, extract the specific linguistic features mentioned above, as well as return the releveant statistics.

 ### CLASSIFICATION_STATS:
-This module includes 4 functions, which are imported only within the validation and test subsets.
-Two are used to calculate the distance between the features to return the feature weight for each comment.
-The first one <i>get_classification_ironic</i>, performs the calculation against ironic comments (for row index [0]) and the second one <i>get_classification_non_ironic</i>, against non-ironic comments (for row index [1]).
+This module includes 4 functions, which are imported only within the validation and test subset scripts.
+Two are used to calculate the distance between the features to return the feature weight for each comment: The first one <i>get_classification_ironic</i>, performs the calculation against ironic comments (row index [0]) and the second one <i>get_classification_non_ironic</i>, against non-ironic comments (row index [1]).
 Please see below for the applicable formula:

 ![classification_formula](https://user-images.githubusercontent.com/44449955/52131227-8e5f1500-263c-11e9-9949-2b429412b805.PNG)